 Imagine A Life In The Country!

 Because I love to make my paintings bright and sunny I enjoyed creating this piece.
-I created it from a beautiful old oil painting from the 1940's.
-I love that period of art so I created one similar for my living room which reflects the craftsman furniture style we love.
+I had referenced older painting styles from the 1940's and created two pastel paintings, this one and "A Day At The Lake" below.
+I love that period of art so I created similar paintings for our living room to go with our Craftsman furniture, also from that era.

 If you've never framed a soft pastel painting, it's very easy.
 There are many types of paper used with chalk paintings.
 I always use sanded paper around a 5 or 6 grade.
 This gives me room for many layers and it gives me the smooth surace I like.
 So the paper is strong and durable for framing.